 Diving cruise from Puerto Princesa (Palawan)

-For boaters like me, the only way to discover Tubbataha's underwater world is in a diving cruise.
-But because of the weather that can make navigation very difficult in the Sulu Sea, the site is only accessible in dry season, three months in the year, from mid-March to mid-June.
+For bubble tourists like me, the only way to discover the underwater world of Tubbataha is in a diving cruise.
+But because of the weather which can make navigation very difficult in the Sulu Sea, the site is only accessible in the dry season, three months a year, from mid-March to mid-June.

-The boats, specially designed for a clientele of divers, leave from Puerto Princesaon the island of Palawan, about 180 km away.
-The cruises are generally organized for 6D/7N: the crossing lasts about ten hours and therefore takes a day or a night to go and return, leaving five days on site.
-On this type of cruise, the program is simple: "Dive, eat, sleep and repeat. » Diving, eating, sleeping and starting over ...
+The boats, specially designed for a clientele of divers, leave from Puerto Princesaon the island of Palawan, about 180km away.
+The cruises are usually organized for 6D/7N: the crossing lasts about ten hours and thus takes one day or one night to go and return, which leaves five days on the spot.
+On this type of cruise, the program is simple: "Dive, eat, sleep and repeat."
+Diving, eating, sleeping and starting over ...

 The usual rhythm is 3 to 4 dives per day.
-We are in the water from 7am.
-But it's not difficult at all to get up early, when it's to go see sharks!!!
+We are in the water from 7 am.
+But it is not difficult at all to get up early, when it is to go to see sharks!

-I embarked for this new underwater adventure thanks to my friend Carol, who lives in the Philippines.
-She holds with her husband Jérôme the nice little eco-friendly dive center Equation Dive Shop in Panglao-Bohol and has decided to start organizing "organic and photo" themed diving cruises.
-When she told me that she was bringing on board the marine biologist Steven Weinberg, to give short lectures to the group in the evening, after the dives, I did not resist the temptation & #8230; & #x1f61c;
+I embarked on this new underwater adventure thanks to my friend Carol, who was living in the Philippines at the time, where she ran a diving center in Panglao-Bohol.
+She was the one who organized this "organic and photo" thematic dive-cruise.
+When she told me that she was bringing on board the marine biologist Steven Weinberg, to give short lectures to the group in the evening, after the dives, I could not resist the temptation... 😜

-Less than a dozen cruise ships hold the permit to take tourists to Tubbataha during the famous three-month weather window.
-Carol's choice fell on the Discovery Adventure, a large and very comfortable ship, which can accommodate about twenty divers.
+Less than a dozen cruise ships are licensed to take tourists diving in Tubbataha during the famous three-month weather window.
+Carol's choice was the Discovery Adventure, a large and very comfortable ship, which can accommodate about twenty divers.

 I don't have a point of comparison, I don't know the other boats operating in the area, but I found ours very good.
-Lovely and competent crew, well-oiled organisation, copious and tasty meals, cabins perhaps a little impersonal but very spacious, hot shower with good pressure...
-Just a small problem with the air conditioning at first in some cabins, but we've been provided with fans while waiting for it to be repaired.
-And then this detail, essential for me: in the large air-conditioned common room, there are for underwater photographers large tables with power strips available, to disassemble the boxes and recharge the batteries.
+Adorable and competent crew, well-oiled organization, copious and tasty meals, cabins maybe a little impersonal but very spacious, hot shower with good pressure...
+Just a little problem with the air conditioning at the beginning in some cabins, but we were provided with fans while waiting for it to be fixed.
+And then this detail, essential for me: in the large air-conditioned common room, there is for underwater photographers large tables with power strips available, to disassemble the boxes and recharge the batteries.

-GOOD TO KNOW ABOUT AIR TRANSFERS: opt for an international flight that lands directly in Cebu rather than Manila can be worth it, before taking the domestic flight to Puerto Princesa (Palawan).
-With a single terminal, Cebu airport is indeed much smaller than Manila It's much faster for immigration formalities, baggage claim and transfers.
-This saves you a lot of hassle on arrival or on the way back, including the monster traffic jams in Manila at certain times of the day, whether it's to change terminals or to spend a night in transit.
-There is a hotel just across the street from Cebu airport, the Waterfrontif you have to stay overnight (just the street to cross).
+GOOD TO KNOW ABOUT AIR TRANSFERS: Opt for an international flight that lands directly in Cebu rather than Manila can be worth it, before taking the domestic flight to Puerto Princesa (Palawan).
+With a single terminal, the airport of Cebu is indeed much smaller than that of Manila It is much faster for immigration formalities, baggage claim and transfers.
+We save a lot of hassle on arrival or on return, including the traffic jams of Manila at certain times, whether it is to change terminal or to make a night of transit.
+There is a hotel just in front of the airport of Cebu, the WaterfrontIf you have to spend a night there (just the street to cross).

 The wonders of Tubbataha

-Underwater is the wonder... ????
-We discover coral reefs as far as the eye can see, spectacular drop-offs where gigantic sea fans and huge barrel sponges cling.
+Underwater, it is the wonder... 😲 We discover coral flats as far as the eye can see, spectacular drop offs where giant gorgonians and huge barrel sponges hang on.

-At the whim of the currents, besides sharks and the usual coral fauna in these latitudes, it is not uncommon to see schools of trevallies and barracudas, turtles and napoleons, large humpback parrots ...
+According to the currents, in addition to sharks and the usual coral fauna in these latitudes, it is not uncommon to meet schools of jacks and barracudas, turtles and napoleons, big humpback parrots...

-From the very first day, we have been incredibly lucky: our prize draw meeting a whale shark, near the drop of Jessie Beazley Reef ...
-I told in the previous post It was Steven Weinberg's first whale shark in sixty years of diving!
+From the very first day, we have been incredibly lucky: our prize draw meeting a whale sharknear the drop off of Jessie Beazley Reef...
+I told it in the previous post This was Steven Weinberg's first whale shark in 60 years of diving!

-But in Tubbataha, the current almost systematically drift dives, sometimes sporty, which does not facilitate things when we want to make images.
-For underwater photographers, this is quite a challenge & #8230; For the preservation of the site, it is strictly forbidden to touch anything, it is not even allowed to put even a finger in the sand to stabilize.
+But in Tubbataha, the current almost systematically drift divesThis is a challenge for underwater photographers...
+For the preservation of the site, it is strictly forbidden to touch anything.
+For the underwater photographers, it is quite a challenge...
+For the preservation of the site, it is strictly forbidden to touch anything, it is not even allowed to put a finger in the sand to stabilize yourself.

 It is therefore essential to perfectly control buoyancywithout even thinking about it.
-It's not really a destination that I would recommend for novice divers.
-For your own safety, better to have a minimum of experience, because some currents sometimes turn into "washing machine" and when you are caught in it, it's not a piece of cake (some of us have had the unpleasant experience).
+It is not really a destination that I would advise to beginners.
+For your own safety, it is better to have a minimum of experience, because some currents sometimes turn into "washing machines" and when you are caught in them, it is not a pleasure (some of us had the unpleasant experience).

 A minimum of 50 dives + Level 2 or Advanced Open Water is recommended by most diving liveaboards in Tubbataha.
-For my part, I think that as for Komodo, a more solid experience of about 100 dives is preferable, and that it is also a good thing to have already been in the current underwater.
+For my part, I think that as for Komodo, a more solid experience of about 100 dives is preferableand that it is also a good thing to have already experienced the current under water.

 As the trip progressed, all the crews of the boat managed to see at least one whale shark and an manta ray.
-These two huge fish are a bit like the stars of the park, we hope very strongly to see each time we go to the water.
-The luckiest of us, who have managed to cross several times the road of a big beast, are of course a pleasure to taunt others back on the boat, photos or videos in support.
+These two huge fishes are the stars of the park, that we hope to see every time we go in the water.
+The luckiest among us, who managed to cross the road of a big beast several times, are of course happy to taunt the others back on the boat, with pictures or videos.